 (b) ensure that the requirements of Schedule XIV are complied with in relation to that laser.

-[Regulation 55 inserted in Gazette 15 Oct 1996 p.
+[Regulation 55 inserted: Gazette 15 Oct 1996 p.
 5450.]

 56. Requirements for enclosed lasers

 (1) The registrant of any premises in which the totally enclosed laser system of a regulated class 3B laser or a class 4 laser is operated or used shall ensure that —